BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Jonah", :SPIRITM, 0], "Fairy Tale Field")

 Back at the fork, go up and left.
 Grab a hidden *Ultra Ball* as you proceed.
-Enter the next room.
+Enter the next room for another logic puzzle!

 ### Logic Puzzle 4